import numpy as np

 )Categorical Data Analysis for Complex Surveys in Python

-Design-aware tabulations, cross-tabulations, and hypothesis tests
+Design-aware tabulations, cross-tabulations, hypothesis tests, and rank tests

 Categorical data analysis spans descriptive techniques—contingency tables and cross-tabulations with design-adjusted tests—and model-based approaches for categorical outcomes (logistic, multinomial, loglinear, and mixed-effects GLMs; see Agresti (2013)).